 - However, it’s not mandatory; you will still love the recipe without any extras.

 - What you should not leave out is the seasoning.
 Season the inside of the bird well and be generous with the salt.

-- You should, but it’s not mandatory.
+- You should do it, but it’s not mandatory.
 But getting the spicy butter underneath the skin adds flavor and keeps the breast really juicy and the task is easier and quicker to manage than you might think.

-- During the colder months of the year, I prefer vegetables.
-Try Sweet Heart Cabbage, Brussels sprouts or Roasted Cauliflower, Buttered Vegetables, Buttered Peas, or Roasted Leeks.
+Vegetables: During the colder months of the year, I prefer vegetables.
+Try Sweetheart Cabbage, Pan-Fried Brussels Sprouts, or Roasted Cauliflower, Buttered Vegetables, Buttered Peas, or Roasted Leeks.

-- Refrigerator: Keep the meat in an airtight container for 3-4 days.
+Refrigerator: Keep the Dutch oven roasted chicken in an airtight container for 3-4 days.
 Enjoy cold or reheated.
 I often make sandwiches during the following days.

 More Dutch oven chicken recipes:

 - Dutch oven

 - 1 whole chicken 3 ½ – 4 ½ lbs/ 1.7 – 2 kg (Note 1,2)

 - ½ teaspoon fine sea salt or Kosher